huuhait/xnt-core/docs/src/neptune-core/overview.md

 # Neptune Core Overview
-`neptune-core` uses the [tokio](https://tokio.rs/tokio/tutorial) async framework and tokio's multi-threaded executor which assigns tasks to threads in a threadpool and requires the use of thread synchronization primitives.
+`xnt-core` uses the [tokio](https://tokio.rs/tokio/tutorial) async framework and tokio's multi-threaded executor which assigns tasks to threads in a threadpool and requires the use of thread synchronization primitives.
 We refer to spawned tokio tasks as `tasks` but you can think of them as threads if that fits your mental model better.
 Note that a tokio task may (or may not) run on a separate operating system thread from that task that spawned it, at tokio's discretion.

-`neptune-core` connects to other clients through TCP/IP and accepts calls to its RPC server via [tarpc](https://github.com/google/tarpc) using json serialization over the [serde_transport](https://docs.rs/tarpc/latest/tarpc/serde_transport/index.html).
-The project also includes `neptune-cli` a command-line client and `neptune-dashboard`, a cli/tui wallet tool.
-Both interact with `neptune-core` via the tarpc RPC protocol.
+`xnt-core` connects to other clients through TCP/IP and accepts calls to its RPC server via [tarpc](https://github.com/google/tarpc) using json serialization over the [serde_transport](https://docs.rs/tarpc/latest/tarpc/serde_transport/index.html).
+The project also includes `neptune-cli` a command-line client and `xnt-dashboard`, a cli/tui wallet tool.
+Both interact with `xnt-core` via the tarpc RPC protocol.

-## Long-lived async tasks of neptune-core binary
+## Long-lived async tasks of xnt-core binary
 There are four classes of tasks:
 - `main`: handles init and `main_loop`
 - `peer[]`: handles `connect_to_peers` and `peer_loop`